Buying property in the UAE?

 Does a property price drop look likely in the UAE as of 2026?

-Finally, please note that we cover the price trends for next year in our pack about the property market in the UAE.
+Finally, please note that we cover the price trends for next year in our pack about the property market in The United Arab Emirates.

 Could property prices jump again in the UAE as of 2026?